nbubna/trigger/README.md

-Rich, declarative custom events for your page controls!
+The easiest way to use rich, declarative custom events and clean up your event handling!

 Download: [trigger.min.js][prod]  or  [trigger.js][dev]
 [NPM][npm]: ```npm install trigger```